Driven Atoms and Molecules as Coherent Attosecond Waveform Processors

-Computation entails the structured execution of operations according to algorithmic protocols.
-A key computational operation is differentiation, which can become a bottleneck in many fields including machine learning, optimization, computational physics, chemistry, and financial modeling.
-Another basic computational operation is integration with numerous applications such as molecular dynamics, fluid dynamics, astrophysics, and quantum chemistry.
-Both of these operations are at the heart of control theory, with controllers that utilize them to bring physical systems to a desired state.
-However, despite recent advances, these operations often hinder efficiency and limit performance across various fields.
-Recently, there has been great interest in performing computations and signal modulation with optical components.
-Active cavities such as a laser, which exhibit a real-frequency pole, have been utilized to perform integration of the field envelope up to the gain saturation time \cite{slavik2008photonic}.
-Passive cavities have been shown to perform an operation that is similar, but distinct, from integration of \emph{real-frequency} pulses without energy consumption, but their operation is inherently bounded by the cavity’s finite decay time \cite{ferrera2010chip}.
+A key operation in both computation and signal modulation is real-time integration, enabling applications ranging from solving differential equations, to molecular dynamics, fluid dynamics, astrophysics, and quantum chemistry \cite{mohammadi2019inverse}.
+Another fundamental operation is differentiation \cite{asghari2008proposal,slavik2006ultrafast,sol2022meta}, which plays a central role in machine learning, optimization, computational physics, and chemistry.
+Both of these operations are at the heart of control theory, with controllers that utilize them to bring physical systems to a desired state \cite{sutskever2013importance,johnson2005pid}.
+Despite recent advances, these operations often restrict efficiency and present a bottleneck in diverse fields.
+Recently, significant interest has emerged in using optical resonators for computation and signal modulation, where the temporal resolution is determined by the round-trip time and the operation time by the resonator lifetime.
+Active cavities such as a laser at threshold, which exhibit a real-frequency pole, have been utilized to perform integration of the field envelope up to the gain saturation time \cite{slavik2008photonic}.
+Passive cavities with loss but no gain have been shown to perform an operation that is similar, but distinct, from integration of real-frequency pulses with no energy consumption \cite{ferrera2010chip}.
 Similarly, cavities tuned to coherent perfect absorption can differentiate signals at optical frequencies \cite{chong2010coherent,wan2011time,farhi2022excitation,sol2022meta}.
-More recently, a laser at threshold has been employed to generate waveforms with optical modulation frequencies \cite{farhi2024generating}.
-However, the temporal resolution of such resonators is limited by the cavity roundtrip time and reducing it is challenging due to realizable gain limits and high Q factor required for long operation times \cite{farhi2024generating,slavik2008photonic,ferrera2010chip,wan2011time,farhi2022excitation}.
+More recently, a theoretical work demonstrated that a short-cavity laser can achieve a modulation frequency one order of magnitude below the carrier frequency, with picosecond operation times \cite{farhi2024generating}.
+Nevertheless, such resonators face intrinsic trade-offs: increasing the resonator size extends the operation time but inherently limits the achievable temporal resolution, as is shown in Fig. 1 (a).
+Furthermore, synthesizing short cavities is rather challenging and requires distributed Bragg reflector designs to increase the Q factor, fundamentally limiting the temporal resolution \cite{farhi2024generating,slavik2008photonic,ferrera2010chip,wan2011time,farhi2022excitation}.